We're a Baker Tilly network member

 Technical article

 For those not considered to be financial entities, the new regime is set to apply for income years commencing on or after 1 July 2023 and is based on earnings.
 It replaces the previous asset-based safe harbour which allowed for full deductibility of interest for gearing of up to 60%.
 A new integrity rule relating to debt deduction creation schemes, will have a deferred start date, applying to income years commencing on or after 1 July 2024.
 The new rules are likely to have a significant impact on taxpayers that are part of multinational groups and incur debt deductions in Australia.
-The rules are not likely to become law until after February 2024, however, given the proposed retrospective start date of 1 July 2023, taxpayers subject to the thin capitalisation regime should consider how the rules affect their Australian financing arrangements.
+Given the retrospective start date of 1 July 2023, taxpayers subject to the thin capitalisation regime should consider how the rules affect their Australian financing arrangements.

 What are the new rules about?